Ref-DGS: Reflective Dual Gaussian Splatting: Conclusion

 \section{Conclusion}

 We have presented \textbf{Ref-DGS}, a reflective dual Gaussian splatting framework that enables efficient and high-quality modeling of reflective appearance without explicit ray tracing.
-The key insight of Ref-DGS is to decouple near-field specular reflection from surface geometry via a dual Gaussian scene representation, assigning local reflective interactions to a dedicated set of local reflection Gaussians while preserving stable and accurate surface reconstruction.
-By representing specular appearance using complementary global and local reflection features and predicting specular radiance with a lightweight, physically-aware adaptive mixing shader, Ref-DGS captures both far-field and near-field reflective effects within a rasterization-based pipeline.
+The key insight of Ref-DGS is to decouple near-field specular reflection from surface geometry via a dual Gaussian scene representation, assigning near-field reflective interactions to a dedicated set of local reflection Gaussians while preserving stable and accurate surface reconstruction.
+By representing specular appearance using complementary global and local specular features and predicting specular radiance with a lightweight, physically-aware specular adaptive mixing shader, Ref-DGS captures both far-field and near-field specular reflections within a rasterization-based pipeline.

 Ref-DGS achieves state-of-the-art performance on reflective scenes in both surface reconstruction and novel view synthesis, while training substantially faster than ray-based Gaussian methods.
 Beyond improved visual/geometric quality and efficiency, our model demonstrates that explicitly separating near-field specular reflection from surface geometry is critical for stable and accurate modeling of complex view-dependent appearance.
 We believe this dual-representation perspective provides a useful insight for future extensions of Gaussian splatting toward more expressive modeling of view-dependent appearance.